gitig/Practical-Vim-Notes/tip23.md

-#Tip23:Prefer Operators to Visual Commands Where Possible
+#Tip23: Prefer Operators to Visual Commands Where Possible

 note: Visual mode may be more intuitive than Vim's Normal mode of operation, but it has a weakness: it doesn't always play well with the dot command.